MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

 1. From a browser, navigate to the Azure portal and sign in with your Azure account.

-1. In the portal, type Virtual WAN into the search box and select **Virtual WANs** from the results list.
+1. In the portal, enter Virtual WAN into the search box and select **Virtual WANs** from the results list.

    ![Search for Virtual WAN in Azure Portal.](../media/search-for-virtual-wan.png)